AIForces/AIforcesAPI-Historical/README.md

 # AIForces

-AIForces is an online judge for gaming AI competitions, written in Ruby.
+AIForces is an online judge for gaming AI competitions.
+It's written in Ruby.
 It has a separated multithreaded judging system - [AIForces Judge](http://github.com/AbsoluteNikola/AIforcesJudge).

 ### Demo: AIForces visualizes a game, played by 2 bots, written in C++.